tommwa/sc2barcodewho/README.md

 > This can be done on Windows by opening the Command Prompt (search for it).
 > Once opened, go to the folder for sc2BarcodeWho by typing in cd (which means change directory)
 > followed by the path to where you put it, for example
-> > cd C:\Users\replace_with_your_username\sc2BarcodeDecoder
+> > cd "C:\Users\replace_with_your_username\sc2BarcodeWho"
 >
 > but change it to your path.
 After pressing enter, this path should be written in the command prompt window ready for your next command.
 > From here, we can type
 > > py -m venv scvenv
 >
-> which will create the virtual environment called "scvenv" with the Python version 3.10.
+> which will create the virtual environment called "scvenv".
+(If you already have other versions of Python installed you can get the correct one for this environment using virtualenv instead of venv, this requires installing virtualenv.)
 > After pressing enter, you can see that a folder called "scvenv" has been created inside your sc2BarcodeDecoder folder.
+>
+> (If this command did not run, giving a warning like "py is not a recognised command", then you might have forgotten to add Python to your PATH in the Python installation, or you might need to restart your pc.
+If you added it to PATH and restart and it still does not work google how to add Python to PATH.)
 >
 > Now we want to activate this virtual environment, this is simply done by running the activate file in this folder
 > > scvenv\Scripts\activate